MicrosoftDocs/memdocs/memdocs/intune/enrollment/chrome-enterprise-connector-configure.md

 > [!IMPORTANT]
 > This feature is in public preview.
 For more information, see [Public preview in Microsoft Intune](../fundamentals/public-preview.md).

-Set up the Chrome Enterprise connector with Microsoft Intune to view company and school-owned Chrome OS devices.
+Set up the Chrome Enterprise connector with Microsoft Intune to view and take action on company and school-owned Chrome OS devices.
 This article describes how to create and monitor a connection between the Google Admin console and Microsoft Intune.
 After you establish a connection, you can:

-* Sync Chrome OS device information between the Google Admin console and Microsoft Intune.
+* Sync device information between the Google Admin console and Microsoft Intune.
 * View device information in your device inventory lists in the Microsoft Endpoint Manager admin center.
 * Apply remote actions, such as deprovision, restart, lost mode, and wipe in the admin center.